daniel-beet/acme.sh.wiki-clone/Usage-on-Tomato-routers.md

 ```sh
 echo '. "/tmp/mnt/flash/acme.sh/acme.sh.env"' >> /tmp/home/root/.profile
 ```
+Save the settings.
 Close the current SSH session and start a new one to activate the change.

 Now go to **Administration→Scheduler**.
 Scheduled commands ignore the `.profile` file, so you need to provide the full path to acme.sh and set the directory options.
 Put this line in one of the custom command fields and set it to run daily, preferrably at a time when there's least traffic:
 ```sh
 /tmp/mnt/flash/acme.sh/acme.sh --cron --home /tmp/mnt/flash/acme.sh --config-home /tmp/mnt/flash/acme.sh/conf
 ```
+Save the scheduler settings.

 ### Configuring Tomato's web server